 “For real.
-But she shows me a lot of interesting thing that I haven’t noticed before.
+But she shows me a lot of interesting things that I haven’t noticed before.
 I’m just thinking that I should try everything out from now on.
 Take it easy, you know?”

-“It’s good to know that some of us are enjoying life.”
-Angela said that without any ounce of mockery so Sam knew that she was really glad for him.
+“It’s good to know that some of us are enjoying life,” Angela said that without an ounce of mockery so Sam knew that she was really glad for him.
 They walked toward the cafeteria in silence, enjoying the little good news.
 Upon seeing Jacky with Valerie across the room, Angela turned to Sam again.
 “Well, are you up for this?”

 “That’s the spirit.
 Come on.”

 Sam followed closely behind Angela as she made her way toward Jacky and Valerie’s table.
 Jacky nodded his head at them as he spotted them approaching.

 “Do you guys mind if we join you?”
 Angela asked.

 Angela and Sam took the seats across from them.